vansky/neural-complexity/README.md

 ## Features
 * Outputs incremental word-by-word information-theoretic complexity estimates (i.e. surprisal, entropy, entropy reduction) if the runtime command `--words` is given.
-* Can function as an [adaptive language model](https://vansky.github.io/assets/pdf/vanschijndel_linzen-2018-emnlp_adapt.pdf)
+* Can function as an [adaptive language model](https://vansky.github.io/assets/pdf/vanschijndel_linzen-2018-emnlp_adapt.pdf) if the runtime command `--adapt` is given
 * Can operate interactively
 * Early convergence detection (when loss is the same for 3 consecutive training epochs)
 * Any words in the test corpus which were not seen during training are converted to `<unk>`.
 The probability of `<unk>` can be explicitly trained on `<unk>` tokens in the training data and/or implicitly learned using new words seen during validation.